 Jennifer has also owned a small consulting business over the last seven years, where on a limited basis, she offers her time and perspective to help other businesses with marketing advice in the homebuilding industry.
 Outside of her professional career, Jennifer and her husband have a son and a daughter.
 She is active in their schools and her neighborhood community.
 She is a runner, wine enthusiast, enjoys public speaking, and loves to travel across her beautiful home state of Colorado and abroad.

 Greg Bray: [00:00:00]Hello everybody.
 And welcome back to another episode of the Home Builder Digital Marketing Podcast.
-I'm Greg Bray Tangerine,
+I'm Greg Bray with Blue Tangerine,

 Kevin Weitzel: and I'm Kevin Weitzel with Outhouse.

 Greg Bray: And today we are excited to welcome Jennifer Cooper, the chief marketing officer of Truland Homes.
 Welcome, Jennifer.

 Greg Bray: Pleasure.
 Thank you so much for making time for us.
 And for those who haven't met you yet, or been introduced, give us that brief introduction of who Jennifer is.

 Jennifer Cooper: Well, who am I? yeah.
 So thanks for [00:01:00] the introduction.
 I have worked in the home building industry for about half of my career.
 I've been in marketing and advertising.